AbedElazizShe/LightCompressor/README.md

 **LightCompressor is now available in iOS**, have a look at [LightCompressor_iOS](https://github.com/AbedElazizShe/LightCompressor_iOS).

-# What's new in 1.0.0
+# What's new in 1.0.1

-- Disabling Audio is possible now by passing **disableAudio: true** in Configuration.
+- Migrated to gradle version 7.0.4
-- Bugs fixes.
+- Increased the target SDK to 31

 ## How it works